naruarjun/academic-resume/content/project/Anime/index.md

 ---
 title: Anime Faces Generative Adversarial Network
 summary: Created a GAN that is able to generate faces of Anime Characters.
 Used a crawler coded in pythonthat collects anime character faces from various sources across the internet.
-Coded a WGAN coded intensorflow and fit it to the data generated via the crawler.
+Coded a WGAN in tensorflow and fit it to the data generated via the crawler.
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"